ungod/SolarSystem/README.md

 Include (Radial Blur), (Motion Blur), (Multiple Texture) and so on.

-This is a old project long ago.
+This is a old project long ago, i sorry about my mess code :)